elastic/kibana/src/core/server/logging/README.md

 Compatibility with the legacy logging system is assured until the end of the `v7` version.
 All log messages handled by `root` context are forwarded to the legacy logging service.
 If you re-write root appenders, make sure that it contains `default` appender to provide backward compatibility.
-**Note**: If you define an appender for a context, the log messages aren't handled by the `root` context anymore and not forwarded to the legacy logging service.
+**Note**: If you define an appender for a context name, the log messages aren't handled by the `root` context anymore and not forwarded to the legacy logging service.

 #### logging.dest